gardener/gardener-extension-provider-gcp/docs/usage/ipv6.md

   type: LoadBalancer
 ```

-The required annotation `cloud.google.com/l4-rbs: enabled` for ingress-gce is added automatically via webhook for services of `type: LoadBalancer`.
+The required annotation `cloud.google.com/l4-rbs: enabled` for ingress-gce is added automatically via webhook for services of `type: LoadBalancer` for new services.

+**Note:** Existing LoadBalancer services cannot be migrated to dual-stack.
+They must be deleted and recreated.

 ### Internal Load Balancer
 - Internal IPv6 LoadBalancers are currently **not supported**.